top of page

 VIDEO SUBMISSION INSTRUCTIONS:

-Prepare two contrasting monologues no more than one minute each.
-Please film at one from shoulders up, and at one full body.
-Email video link to steve@diotheatre.com with your name and "Roommate Submission" in the subject line.
+Prepare two monologues, no more than one minute each.
+Please film one from shoulders up, and one full body.
+Email video link to steve@diotheatre.com with your name and "The Crucible Submission" in the subject line.
 Unlisted YouTube links are preferred (make sure video is set to be viewed by anyone with the link).

 PAY:

-All adult actors receive a one-time stipend of $750 plus a meal following each performance and two complimentary tickets.
-Actors with previous serving experience may choose to serve tables on select nights for additional tip money.
+All adult actors over the age of 18 receive a $150 stipend for rehearsal and $40 per performance ($870 total) plus a meal following each performance and two complimentary tickets.
+All child actors under the age of 18 receive a stipend of $75 for rehearsal and $20 per performance ($435 total).
+Adult actors with previous serving experience may choose to serve tables on select nights for additional tip money.
 Servers are scheduled on an alphabetic rotation.

-*If any of the performances are cancelled for any reason, stipend will be reduced by $40 per cancelled show.
-If performances are added, actors will be paid an additional $40 per added show.
+*If any of the performances are cancelled for any reason, stipend will be reduced by $40 per cancelled show for adult actors, $20 per cancelled show for child actors.
+If performances are added, adult actors will be paid an additional $40 per added show, child actors will be paid an additional $20 per added show.
 Meals are subject to availability, based on the needs of the audience at any given performance.

 REHEARSAL INFO:

-Rehearsals will begin January 12, 2026, and take place at The Dio, 177 E. Main, Pinckney MI, 48169, Mondays through Fridays from 6pm to 10pm and Saturdays from noon to 6pm.
-Tech Saturday will take place from noon to midnight on January 31.
-Please be aware that rehearsal may run later than 10pm during tech week, February 2 through February 5.
-NOTE: If both actors cast have weekday availability for rehearsal, we are very interested in the possibility of moving some or all rehearsals to daytime.
-Please include weekday rehearsal availability with your submission video if you have any.
+Rehearsals will begin August 24, 2026, and take place at The Dio, 177 E. Main, Pinckney MI, 48169, Mondays through Fridays from 6pm to 10pm and Saturdays from noon to 6pm.
+Child actors will be released no later than 8:30pm on school nights until tech week, when they will be released no later than 10pm.
+Tech Saturday will take place from noon to midnight on September 12.
+Adult actors, please be aware that rehearsal may run later than 10pm during tech week, September 14 through September 17.

 PERFORMANCE DATES AND TIMES: